h-rahman-7/chess-game-AI/README.md

 # ECS-powered Chess Intelligence Architecture

 ## Overview
-This document outlines the architecture for the Chess Game application deployed on AWS.
+This document outlines the architecture for the Chess Game application deployed on AWS ECS.
 The application leverages modern cloud infrastructure to ensure scalability, security, and high availability.

 ## Architecture Diagram
 ![alt.text](./ECS-architecture-diagram.png)